miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/async/template.md

 In this example, filtering, sorting and pagination are entirely done on the server.
 Yeti Table just asks for data and displays it.

+The example also uses ember-concurrency to easily debounce the `loadData` function.
+You could also write this function as an async/await function (check the `component-async-await.js` tab of the next demo).

 <aside>
   The server side implementation is out of scope for these guides, but you can check it [here](https://github.com/miguelcobain/ember-yeti-table/blob/master/tests/dummy/mirage/config.js#L32-L54) if you're interested.
 </aside>